Amatus Sami-Karim Pictures: Mahershala Ali’s Wife In Spotlight After Oscar Win

 Mahershala Ali — whose full name is actually Mahershalalhashbaz — said he and wife Amatus Sami-Karim wanted to go with a simpler name for their daughter.

-The couple ended up picking Bari Najma Ali for their daughter’s name.
+They ended up on Bari Najma Ali.

-Like her husband, Amatus Sami-Karim is also an artist and has a website showing off some of her original music and compositions.
-The site noted that Amatus emerged from some difficult circumstances in life.

-“Amatus-sami-Karim spent the earlier years of her life in the South Side of Chicago across the street from the Cabrini Green Projects in her father’s Mosque.
-When dealing with multiple deaths to gun violence an individual can easily get lost in the world but it can also prove how resilient a human being can be.
-That’s exactly what it shows in the multi-talented creator Amatus; life gave her complexity and she made a quilt: music, acting and design.”

 More pictures of Mahershala Ali and his wife Amatus Sami-Karim can be seen on the actor’s Instagram page here or on her page here.